Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/steam/redownload.md

 * Restart Steam and verify the Wallpaper Engine files:
   * [Verify the Wallpaper Engine files](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335)

 You have to repeat this every time Steam screws itself up, unfortunately.
-Please keep in mind that we have not built Steam and fix  Steam ourselves.
+Please keep in mind that we have not built Steam and cannot fix Steam ourselves.

 ## Re-install Steam